Frequently Asked Questions

 CONFOTUR (Consejo de Fomento Turístico) is a Dominican government program under Law 158-01 that grants tax exemptions to qualifying tourism-related real estate developments.
-Properties with CONFOTUR certification are exempt from the 3% transfer tax at purchase, the annual IPI property tax, and income tax on rental revenue for 15–20 years from the date of the government resolution.
+Properties with CONFOTUR certification are exempt from the 3% transfer tax at purchase, the annual IPI property tax, and income tax on rental revenue for up to 15 years from the date of the government resolution.

 Always verify independently: (1) Request the official CONFOTUR resolution number from the developer or seller, (2) Confirm the resolution date and calculate remaining exemption years, (3) Verify your specific unit type is covered in the resolution — some resolutions only cover certain phases or unit types, (4) Have a local attorney (abogado) verify the resolution status directly with the CONFOTUR office.